Questions about Development Charges

 • Urban forest master plan implementation

-We encourage you to explore the resources on the City’s website, including the City’s current DC rates, the 2018 Development Charge Background Study, a video that provides an overview of how DCs work, and links to related planning documents.
+We encourage you to explore the resources on the City’s website, including the City’s current development charge rates, the 2023 Development Charges Background Study, a video that provides an overview of how development charges work and links to related planning documents.
 There is also an annual report published about all of the City’s reserve funds and debt and this includes detailed information about the DC reserve funds.